saltydk/matcharr/README.md

 This for [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/)
 and this for [TV Shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).
 If you deviate from the structure you should assume that this script will not work for your setup.
-Names of the files/folders are not important as long as they are unique since we use the data in the various sonarr/radarr instances to figure out which is which and not relying on Plex to guess.
+Names of the files/folders are not important as long as they are unique since we use the folder data in the various sonarr/radarr instances to figure out which is which and not relying on Plex to guess.

 ### Emby notice